bernardoyewole/weather-pro/README.md

 ## Weather

-Check out the current weather with this weather app.
+Explore real-time weather conditions for any city with this application, powered by an advanced weather API.
+Stay informed about the current weather in your desired locations effortlessly.

 ### Built With
 <p align='center'>